Your guide to applying with AI

 Prompt

-While AI tools like ChatGPT can assist in crafting applications, they require precise prompts.
-Use the CLEAR model (Created by Danny Mirza, Coventry University London – link below):
+While AI tools like ChatGPT can assist in drafting applications, they require clear and structured prompts.

 Proofread